apache/echarts-doc/en/option/partial/text-style.md

 {{ if: ${hasBaseline} }}
 #${prefix} baseline(string)=${defaultAlign}

-Baseline Alignment of text, automatic by default.
+Baseline alignment of text, automatic by default.
 Options are:
 + `'top'`
 + `'middle'`